Mohamed Salah: 2021–2022: Third Golden Boot and Playmaker of the Season

-2022–23: Contract extension and European records
+2022–2023: Contract extension and European records

-On 1 July 2022, Salah signed a new contract with Liverpool for another 3 years at the club becoming Liverpool's highest paid player with £350k a week lasting until at least 2025.
-On 30 July 2022, Salah scored a penalty and assisted a goal in a 3–1 FA Community Shield victory against Manchester City.

-On 6 August 2022, Salah began the new Premier League campaign by scoring one goal and assisting another in a 2–2 draw away at Fulham.
-With his eighth goal in Premier League opening matches, he became the first player to score on the opening day six seasons in a row, and equaled the record of total goals on opening days set by Wayne Rooney, Frank Lampard, and Alan Shearer.

-On 12 October, Salah came off the bench in a UEFA Champions League match away to Rangers, before scoring three goals in the space of six minutes and twelve seconds of an eventual 7–1 win.
-This saw him break Bafétimbi Gomis's record for the fastest Champions League hat-trick of all time.
-With 38 goals, he also became the highest goalscorer for an English side, beating out Didier Drogba and Sergio Aguero.
+On 1 July 2022, Salah signed a new contract with Liverpool, lasting until at least 2025.
+On 30 July, Salah scored a penalty and assisted a goal in a 3–1 FA Community Shield victory against Manchester City.
+On 6 August, Salah began the new Premier League campaign by scoring one goal and assisting another in a 2–2 draw away at Fulham.
+With his eighth goal in Premier League opening matches, he became the first player to score on the opening day six seasons in a row, and equalled the record of total goals on opening days set by Wayne Rooney, Frank Lampard and Alan Shearer.
+On 12 October, Salah came off the bench in a Champions League match away to Rangers, before scoring three goals in the space of six minutes and twelve seconds of an eventual 7–1 win.
+This saw him break Bafétimbi Gomis' record for the fastest Champions League hat-trick of all time.
+With 38 goals, he also became the highest goalscorer for an English side, beating out Didier Drogba and Sergio Agüero.
+On 17 October, Salah was voted in fifth place for the Ballon D'or ceremony.